hb9kns/webforms/README.md

 Header fields with `xlist=...` instead of `list=...` allow for evaluation of selection fields, which may be a security risk.
+(This feature is deactivated by default, and must be activated by setting the appropriate flag at the beginning of the source code.)
 See the example further below for the syntax of list file entries!

 Header fields with the structure `now=description` or `day=description`